BehnazF/360-Room-CSULB/README.md

 **1. "Room Simple" will respond to buttons inputs:**
 -  you have to select ""Room Simple" on the Hierarchy menu and click diplay on inspector (turn "Room with Graph Shader off")
 -  room has a basic render texture (material) using Universal Render Pipelinie.
 -  video content responds to Arduino input (pressing two buttons make videos to change).
-    - note: Select "Room Simple" in Unity and go to "inspector"> "Arduino to Unity Simple (Script)": you have to change the "serial port name". eg. "COM6" to your port number.
+-  note: Select "Room Simple" in Unity and go to "inspector"> "Arduino to Unity Simple (Script)": you have to change the "serial port- ame". eg. "COM6" to your port number.
 -  note: Select "Room Simple" > "inspector" > "Video Player": you will also need to add four videos under video clips.

    -  button 1 button 2
    -     [0]       [0]